JustinHurley/InterviewPrep/Problems/53-MaximumSubarray.md

 So we just keep track of the current sum, compare it to the max sum, and for each elt in `nums`, we use: `currSum = max(currSum+num,num)` where `currSum + num` is if we continue building the subarray, and `num` is when we elect to start over.
 When setting the initial values, you can just set them to `nums[0]` and then start from `nums[1]` since that would happen anyway if we started from `nums[0]`.

+**Greedy Approach**

+We can use a greedy approach to solve this problem.
+This is done by keeping a running total of the sum so far, and deciding if we want to keep the current sum, or to start over and make the subarray starting on the current elt.
+The way to determine this is to just see if the current sum is positive or negative.
+If it's positive, that means that the subarray up to now is beneficial to the answer, i.e. we should keep the number of the subarray we have traversed so far in.
+If it's negative, we know that summing the numbers up until now is detrimental and we should not include the subarray so far and start over.

 #### Solution
 ```
 class Solution: